ORBITVU USA BLOG

 How your creative team, technically handles background removal is important because you want a system that has the tools to be able to really dial in that background removal for products that may be difficult to work with; for example, products that have reflection or have transparency or even products that have some pure-white parts.
 What typically happens with an automated system, is that these things are mistaken for the background and they get removed.
 Which results in you having to deal with cleaning up the image in post-editing, which will add cost in time and labor to your process.

-This episode of Orbitvu USA’s Automate to Elevate Series focuses on Orbitvu’s technology behind its IQ MASK feature – an intelligent approach to background approval.
+This episode of Orbitvu USA’s Automate to Elevate Series focuses on Orbitvu’s technology behind its IQ MASK feature – an intelligent approach to background removal.
 As mentioned in a previous episode – this feature is one which provides flexibility in the system so that regardless of the type of product that you are shooting you can get great results with automatic background removal for even the most difficult things.

-Mark, Orbitvu USA’s Managing Director and Diego, Orbitvu USA’ Technical Director, use the ALPHASHOT XL PRO v2 to demonstrate this feature in the Orbitvu Station software.
+Mark, Orbitvu USA’s Managing Director and Diego, Orbitvu USA’s Technical Director, use the ALPHASHOT XL PRO v2 to demonstrate this feature in the Orbitvu Station software.
 They shoot 3 different products in this episode; a simple black shoe, with no reflection, no white parts – so in theory a pretty simple product to capture and and remove the background.
 The second product the team shoots is a blue sneaker, but it has a pure white sole, making it a challenge to shoot a product image, because the typical system will see the white portion as background and try to remove it.
 The third and final product they shoot is the most difficult, a bottle of water!
 Seems like a simple task, but there is reflection, transparency and white parts to the product – so this is an extremely challenging product to capture and automatically remove the background.
 However, it’s a great test to see the power of Orbitvu’s automated background removal technology and compare it with any system that you may be considering investing in.

 The ALPHASHOT XL Pro v2 is a great versatile machine to work with, it has a lot of creative control in terms of lighting but there are several optional accessories too, for example to work with light diffusion kits – which will help with reflective issues.
-More details of the product imaging systems can be found on our website: https://www.orbitvuusa.com/alphashot_xl/

 This episode allows viewers to see how the Orbitvu Station software works, and how simplified the process of image capture really becomes when using Orbitvu.
 The first product is placed in the system and viewers can see a live view of what the camera is seeing, on their screens.
 A default even lighting template is used in this case to keep things simplified and to keep focused on the IQ MASK technology.
 It’s worthwhile pointing out though you can experiment and customize lighting as much as you want depending on what product you are shooting and the type of image you want to capture.